 America and in future installments.

-hit, and was regarded as redefining the fighting genre due to its accurate
+regarded as redefining the fighting genre due to its accurate controls and

-controls and highly detailed graphics, as well as being the first to offer a
+highly detailed graphics, as well as being the first to offer a selection of

-selection of characters.
-It also introduced a combo mechanic where a series of
+characters.
+It also introduced a combo mechanic where a series of moves could

 revitalizing a struggling arcade industry, exhibiting a level of popularity

-Kombat, Tekkenand Virtua Fighter.
+other popular fighting franchises like Mortal Kombat, Tekken and Virtua Fighter.
 Capcom also introduced the concept of revisions, the precursor to

 today’s downloadable patches.
 Rather than releasing direct sequels of the game,

-they kept expanding and improving the game leading to five different releases.
-Included
+they kept expanding and improving the game leading to five different releases

-in these revisions were new moves, game speeds, and the addition of the
+that included new moves, game speeds, and the addition of the characters T.

-characters T. Hawk, a Native American warrior from Mexico whose ancestral land
+Hawk, a Native American warrior from Mexico whose ancestral land was taken by

-Hong Kong movie star who wanted to test his skill against real fighters; Dee
+Long, a Hong Kong movie star who wanted to test his skill against real

-Jay, a kickboxing musician from Jamaica looking for inspiration for his next
+fighters; Dee Jay, a kickboxing musician from Jamaica looking for inspiration

-song; Cammy, a 19-year-old British special forces agent with ties to Bison; and
+for his next song; Cammy, a 19-year-old British special forces agent with ties

 At the height of Street Fighter’s popularity, Capcom